 When studying a particular region of the world, knowledge of its cultural universe is crucial; the study of culture allows the understanding of the deeper structures behind history, politics and economy.
 Culture is the symbolic repertoire that gives form and content to national and collective identities, the subjectivity of individuals, and the environment.
 Culture is expressed in both material and immaterial resources, through which relations of legitimacy and domination are built in specific temporal and geographical contexts.
 Culture is a domain in which strategies for winning consent and cohesion are reflected, but it also includes mechanisms of in- and exclusion or conflicts on the basis of e.g. nationality, language, religion, ethnicity, or gender.
 This course looks at these processes in specific cultural contexts of the world, and revises the regional scholarly traditions in the study and circulation of culture.

-This course is an introduction to the study of contemporary culture in North America.
-We draw upon a variety of ethnographic, literary, historical, visual, and musical sources to examine how the diverse identities of North Americans have been defined and shaped.
-We attend to the ways that gender, religion, sexual orientation, and social class impact the experiences of different cultural groups as we explore sociocultural issues such as race and racism, immigration, cultural imperialism, and the spread of American values.
-Particular attention will be paid to intersections of and resistance to socio-political and economic power structures in North America.
-Other topics to be discussed include the indigenous cultures of North America and their struggles for cultural and territorial sovereignty, and the role of language in the social life and culture of communities in North America.
+This course is an introduction to the study of contemporary culture and language practices in North America.
+We draw upon a variety of demographic, literary, historical, ethnographic, visual, and musical sources to examine how the diverse identities of North Americans have been defined and shaped.
+We attend to the ways that language, gender, religion, sexual orientation, and social class impact the experiences of different cultural groups as we explore sociocultural issues such as race and racism, immigration, cultural imperialism, and the spread of American values.
+Particular attention will be paid to the role of language in the social life and culture of communities in North America and to intersections of and resistance to socio-political and economic power structures in North America.
+Other topics to be discussed include the indigenous cultures of North America and their struggles for cultural and territorial sovereignty.

 has a thorough understanding of the cultural context of a particular geographical area in the world from a global perspective;

 is familiar with cross-cultural communication aspects of international relations within the context of a specific area;